 Neumann TLM 103 — center — on axis — 6″

 Neumann TLM 103 — center — on axis — 4′

 RODE NT2 (omni) — room — N/A — 5′

 Lawson L47MP (omni) — stairs — N/A — 15′

 Lighting that causes amps to hum should be replaced or turned off.
 Objects in the room that may rattle or buzz when the amp is cranked to earth-shattering levels should be damped or removed.
 Finally, close attention should be paid to proper grounding; a lift may be necessary between the guitar and the amp.
-Do not remove or lift the power ground from the amp itself as that can certainly wreck your day.
+Do not remove or lift the power ground from the amp itself, as that can certainly wreck your day (and your life).

 Most everyone who has played or recorded the electric guitar probably knows the tried and true mono SM57 approach to miking, right?
 Simply place the microphone a few inches from the speaker.
 What you may not realize is the wealth of tonal variation available simply by adjusting distance, angle of axis, or location along the speaker’s radius.